pascalisnala/iWildCam/README.md

  - The model is a quantized model as we are using a pre-trained model which usually very complex and heavy neural networks design.
 By doing this we are able to reduce the model size by 4 times.
 This make the application size is not huge while we can obtain almost the same result with the original model.

 ## Presentation
-You can read more about this project in [here](https://github.com/pascalisnala/iWildCam/blob/master/iWildCam%20Project.pdf) or view our presentation in [here](https://www.youtube.com/watch?v=A-Cll9jEnnM)
+You can read more about this project in [here](https://github.com/pascalisnala/iWildCam/blob/master/iWildCam%20Project.pdf) or view our presentation video [here](https://www.youtube.com/watch?v=A-Cll9jEnnM)

 ## Using the APP